tpgit/UnOfficialLeptDocs/vs2008/csharp-and-liblept.rst

 :cmd:`deskew1bpp` but written in C++/CLI.
 In fact two of the routines, ``renderCC()`` and ``binImageDiff()``, are copied verbatim from `deskew1bpp.cpp` showing how easy it is to port C/C++ to C++/CLI.
-The resultant DLL is a bridge between the native |leptonlib| library and the .NET Common Language Runtime (CLR).
+The resultant DLL is a bridge between the native |liblept| library and the .NET Common Language Runtime (CLR).
 It calls native code while at the same time exposing functions to c#.
 The main difference from a normal DLL is that `LeptonicaCLR.cpp` is compiled with the ``/clr`` switch.

-:cmd:`TestLeptonica` is a c# program that has a Reference to the `LeptonicaCLR` DLL to demonstrate calling |leptonlib| functions from c#.
+:cmd:`TestLeptonica` is a c# program that has a Reference to the `LeptonicaCLR` DLL to demonstrate calling |liblept| functions from c#.
 It does a bit of argument checking and then calls ``LeptonicaCLR.Utils.DeskewBinaryImage()`` to actually deskew a b&w image.
-If you want to be able to step into |leptonlib| functions while debugging c#, just right-click the :guilabel:`TestLeptonica` project and choose :menuselection:`P&roperties`.
+If you want to be able to step into |liblept| functions while debugging c#, just right-click the :guilabel:`TestLeptonica` project and choose :menuselection:`P&roperties`.
 Then make sure :guilabel:`Debug |
 Enable unmanaged code debugging` is checked.

-You'll notice that the |leptonlib| project is also included in this Solution.
-As explained :ref:`above <intellisense-and-leptonlib>`, that's to allow Visual Studio's Intellisense to correctly navigate to
+You'll notice that the |liblept| project is also included in this Solution.
+As explained :ref:`above <intellisense-and-liblept>`, that's to allow Visual Studio's Intellisense to correctly navigate to
-|leptonlib| function definitions.
+|liblept| function definitions.

 ..
    Local Variables: